zooniverse/galaxy-zoo-touch-table/README.md

 Please visit the [wiki](https://github.com/zooniverse/galaxy-zoo-touch-table/wiki) for more technical information.
 You can also view a writeup of the project through the [blog](https://blog.zooniverse.org/2019/08/14/uscientist-and-the-galaxy-zoo-touch-table-at-adler-planetarium/) (Aug 2019).
 Stats are available on the [U!Scientist site](https://www.uscientist.org/).
 Design decisions are contained in the [Architecture Decision Records.](https://github.com/zooniverse/galaxy-zoo-touch-table/tree/master/docs/arch)

-The Galaxy Zoo Touch Table is also displayed at the planetarium alongside an [iPad app](https://github.com/zooniverse/touchable-display) that shows project stats.
+The Galaxy Zoo Touch Table was displayed at the planetarium alongside an [iPad app](https://github.com/zooniverse/touchable-display) that shows project stats, but that app is no longer used.

 ## Prerequisites
 - [Local Database](#using-a-local-database)
 - [Local Subjects](#using-local-subjects)

 ## Publishing
-Currently, the app is setup to publish through a ClickOnce wizard with Google Drive File Stream, which should be setup on the local computer and synced to the Zooniverse Citizen Science team drive.
-Publishing can be made directly to the Touch Table folder under that drive.
+Currently, the app is setup to publish through a ClickOnce wizard with Google Drive, which should be setup on the local computer and synced to the Science Engagement shared drive.
+Publishing can be made directly to the Touch Table folder under that shared drive.
 The Publish Version should be incremented to avoid errors with conflicting previous versions.

 ## Installing
-Likewise, the app can be installed via the same Google Drive File Stream location (Zooniverse/Citizen Science/Touch Table/Setup).
+Likewise, the app can be installed via the same Google Drive location (Science Engagement/Touch Table/Setup).
 It may be necessary to uninstall older versions of the app if conflicts appear during setup.

 ## Log Files
 Log files are placed in a system's "Documents" folder under a "TouchTable_Logs" subdirectory.
 This should happen in debug and release builds, although logs are only committed in debug if the screen is X'ed out, as opposed to clicking "Stop Debugging" in Visual Studio.